chef/knife-azure/docs/ASM.md

 ## Detailed Usage for ASM mode

 ### Common Configuration
-Most configuration options can be specified either in your knife.rb file or as command line parameters.
-The CLI parameters override the knife.rb parameters.
+Most configuration options can be specified either in your config.rb file or as command line parameters.
+The CLI parameters override the config.rb parameters.

 The following options are required for all subcommands: